Our Music: Feel It All

 We are very excited to share our newest composition in 2026 about climate solutions!
-The collaborators working on this new music piece include: Science advisor Dr. Whendee Silver, visual storyteller Angelo Chiacchio, musician/composer Raine Stern.
+The collaborators working on this new music piece include: Science advisors Dr. Whendee Silver and Dr. Garrett Boudinot, visual storyteller Angelo Chiacchio, musician/composer Raine Stern.

 I am an innately sensitive person.
 I see a bee pollinating a flower and I feel the wonder of it — its gift, its delicacy and strength, its sense of something larger-than-life within life itself.
 That’s the same honesty I bring to music: when created with care, attention, and excellence, music inevitably carries feeling.